How to generate an LDA Topic Model for Text Analysis

 topic_keywords.append(keywords.take(top_keyword_locs))

-topic_keywords = show_topics(vectorizer=vectorizer, lda_model=best_lda_model, n_words=15)# Topic - Keywords Dataframe
+return topic_keywordstopic_keywords = show_topics(vectorizer=vectorizer, lda_model=best_lda_model, n_words=15)# Topic - Keywords Dataframe

 df_topic_keywords = pd.DataFrame(topic_keywords)